kynetradb

 When to pick kynetradb

-• You need BM25 full-text + vector similarity + auth + files + realtime in one process — no external services.
+• You need BM25 full-text + vector similarity search built in with no separate service and no CDC pipeline.

 • You want to deploy to 18 targets (including 5 Indian providers) from one Dockerfile.